Get

 2. GSDs Aren’t Welcome Everywhere

 Despite being America’s fourth most popular breed, the GSD is also among the least accepted.
-Apartment-hunting owners may have a more challenging time than expected finding landlords that will allow their dogs, which join Pitbulls and Bulldogs, among others, on restricted breed lists.
+Apartment-hunting GSD owners may have a more challenging time than expected finding landlords who will allow their dogs, which join Pit Bulls and Bulldogs, among others, on some restricted breed lists.
 Many owners of restricted breeds often pay much more monthly for housing than other dog owners.

-Beyond the liability issues of an aggressive breed, restrictions are also due to the generally poor fit the GSD makes in an apartment setting.
-They can be loud barkers because of their protective nature, and their activity levels are often challenging to satisfy in the limited space.
+Beyond the liability issues of a breed perceived as aggressive, restrictions are also due to the generally poor fit that GSDs make in an apartment setting.
+They can be loud barkers because of their protective nature, and their activity levels are challenging to satisfy in the limited space.

 3. German Shepherds Hold Multiple Records

-Not every breed appears in the Guinness Book of World Records, and most don’t hold as many records as the German Shepherd.
-Alongside their notoriety as one of the most intelligent breeds, the German Shepherd breed enjoys several claims to fame, including:
+Not every breed appears in the Guinness Book of World Records, and among the ones that do, most don’t hold as many records as the German Shepherd.
+Besides being known as one of the most intelligent breeds, the GSD enjoys several other claims to fame, including:

 • A GSD/Lab mix holds a record for having the longest tongue